 In this course, students practice writing in order to develop concise sentences and paragraphs leading to the composition of an informative essay.
 Grammar is studied in order to give students the tools needed to write well.
-The students read selected literature designed to promote improvement in comprehension skills and vocabulary, and to understand the figures of speech.
+The students read selected literature designed to promote improvement in comprehension skills and vocabulary and to understand the figures of speech.
 Students read novels, poems, plays, and short stories.
 Students read such works as Romeo and Juliet, Animal Farm, The Other Wes Moore, Fahrenheit 911, Our Town, Great Expectations, and The Odyssey.
 These works require the student to read with a greater depth of understanding.
 Weekly cumulative vocabulary is required.
-Students work on independent projects, are assigned independent reading, and work on oral interpretation and informative speeches.
+The students prepare an informative speech, read a book of their choosing each quarter, and work in groups to create literature-based projects.
+A eo-taught section of this course is available Students work on independent projects, are assigned independent reading, and work on oral interpretation and informative speeches.
 Students will conduct research and write annotated bibliographies.